josephmjohnston/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach can return an item/index, .map can return an array of searched items.

 2. Explain the difference between a callback and a higher order function.

 3. What is closure?

+Closure is the use of scope globally or within a function.

 4. Describe the four rules of the 'this' keyword.

+window binding refers to global scope.
+Implicit Binding which uses . notation refering to the item to the left of the dot.
+New binding which uses the 'new' method to create a new keyword for a function.
+Explicit binding which uses the keyword call and apply or bind for a function.

 5. Why do we need super() in an extended class?

+Super allows us to pass and use attributes from a previous class.

 ### Task 1 - Project Set up